Transitional Justice Commission: Website blockage in Hong Kong

+On 13 February 2021, Hong Kong netizens reported that its website cannot be accessed from Hong Kong.
+Some local medias confirmed that they couldn't access the site without using a Virtual Private Network (VPN).
+The police refused to comment on the blockage.

 Results

 Exonerating political convictions

 As a result of the commission's recommendations, a total of 5,837 people convicted of political crimes during White Terror have been exonerated due to recommendations made by the commission.
 The first recommendation, also the first in Taiwanese history, came on 5 October 2018, when 1,270 people were exonerated, including writer Yang Kui and 27 Taiwanese aborigines.
 On 27 February 1,056 people were exonerated.
 On 30 May 2019, 3,062 people were exonerated, including former vice president Annette Lu, former mayor of Kaohsiung Chen Chu, editor of Free China Journal Lei Chen, and Shih Ming-teh.
 On November 8, 2020, the commission further overturned 12 sentences, bringing the total to 5,874.
 On October 2, 2021 the Commission overturned the sentences of five inmates who were executed in the 1970 Taiyuan Incident.

 Removing symbols of authoritarianism

 On 17 December 2018, the commission recommended that the honor guard at Chiang Kai-shek Memorial Hall be discontinued, as it is a symbol of the authoritarian era.
 The commission also recommended that the hall display permanent exhibits dedicated to human rights and democracy.
 On 30 March 2019, the commission announced its intention to survey roads in Taiwan named after Chiang Kai-shek for potential renaming, as well as a survey on statues of Chiang in parks across the country for potential removal.
 A report was released on July 10, 2020 which listed a total of 1,814 sites named after Chiang Kai-shek and Chiang Ching-kuo, as well as 1,235 monuments to them, and 848 statues of Chiang Kai-shek remaining (excluding those in Cihu Park).
 The commission recommended the removal of the statues and renaming of the sites, leaving implementation to the respective agencies.
 On October 26, 2020, the commission reported that 70% of the statues have been removed.
 On April 6, 2021, the commission reported that 537 authoritarian symbols remained, while 403 have been removed, though the Ministry of Education, Ministry of Defense and Veterans Affairs Council have not reported on statues within their jurisdiction.
+In April 2024, the DPP-led government announced that it would remove 760 remaining statues of Chiang Kai-shek.